brianbancroft/OpenCanadaGeoData/README.md

 # A Quick End-of-2016 Journey through Open Geospatial Data of Canada and its places.
 _A Future article.
 Maybe it'll go on gogeomatics.com?_

 This will become an article that I'm laying down for the end of the year.
-It's a list of all my favourite data sources, and why I use them.
+It's a list of Canadian data sources.
+I also intend on updating the Canadian Open Data Wiki with these links.